-- There is limited borrower concentration risk since the first four borrowers account for 5% of the pool and the first 10 for approximately 9.6%. - Collections from the loans are first credited into the originator account, generating commingling risk.
+- There will be limited borrower concentration risk, since the first four borrowers account for 4.08% of the pool and the first 10 for approximately 8.04%. - Collections from the loans are first credited into the originator's account, generating commingling risk.